dirs-dev/directories-rs/README.md

 | `project_data_local_dir`   | `$XDG_DATA_HOME/_yourprojectname_`         or `$HOME/.local/share/_yourprojectname_/`       | `{FOLDERID_LocalAppData}/_yourprojectname_/`       | `$HOME/Library/Application Support/_yourprojectname_/` |
 | `project_runtime_dir`      | `Some($XDG_RUNTIME_DIR/_yourprojectname_)` or `Some($HOME/.local/share/_yourprojectname_/)` | `None`                                             | `None`                                                 |

-The specific value of `_yourprojectname_` depends on the function used to create the `ProjectDirectories` struct:
+The specific value of `_yourprojectname_` depends on the function used to create the `ProjectDirs` struct:

 | Function name                 | Example project name           | Value on Linux | Value on Windows | Value on macOS                 |
 | ----------------------------- | ------------------------------ | -------------- | ---------------- | ------------------------------ |